2025 Zabrze mayoral election

-The 2025 Zabrze mayoral election was held on 10 and 24 August 2025 in Zabrze to fill a vacancy left by the recall of Agnieszka Rupniewska of the liberal Civic Coalition (KO) on 12 May 2025.
-Independent Kamil Żbikowski narrowly defeated Ewa Weber (KO) in the second round, leading to KO losing its mayoral seat in Zabrze.
+The 2025 Zabrze mayoral election was held on 10 and 24 August 2025 in Zabrze to fill a vacancy left by the recall of Agnieszka Rupniewska of the liberal conservative Civic Coalition (KO) on 12 May 2025.
+Independent Kamil Żbikowski narrowly defeated Ewa Weber (PO/KO) in the second round, leading to KO losing its mayoral seat in Zabrze.

 Background

-Małgorzata Mańka-Szulik, mayor of Zabrze between 2006 and 2024, lost her position in the 2024 mayoral election, attaining 42.15% of the second round vote.
+Małgorzata Mańka-Szulik, City president of Zabrze between 2006 and 2024, lost her position in the 2024 mayoral election, attaining 42.15% of the second round vote.
 She was defeated by Agnieszka Rupniewska of the Civic Coalition (KO).
-However, Rupniewska soon ran into popular discontent regarding group firings, budgetary issues and the lengthening privatization of Górnik Zabrze, Zabrze's local football club, and the residents of Zabrze collected 14 thousand signatures under an initiative for a recall referendum against the mayor and city council.
+However, Rupniewska soon ran into popular discontent regarding group firings, budgetary issues and the lengthening privatization of Górnik Zabrze, Zabrze's local football club, and the residents of Zabrze collected 14 thousand signatures under an initiative for a recall referendum against the city president and city council.

 Recall referendum

-On 11 May 2025, the city of Zabrze held a recall referendum for its mayor and city council.
+On 11 May 2025, the city of Zabrze held a recall referendum for its city president and city council.
 The recall referendums required turnout of 3/5ths of the number of votes cast in the 2024 local elections to be valid, with the threshold being set at 25.9 thousand votes for the mayoral recall referendum (3/5ths of the second round votes in the 2024 mayoral election) and 29.6 thousand votes for the city council recall referendum (3/5ths of the votes in the election for city council).
 The required threshold was met for the mayoral recall referendum, but the city council recall referendum came 112 votes short of success.
 The option to recall won overwhelmingly in both referendums.
-Ewa Weber was designated as the acting mayor of Zabrze on 17 May by Prime Minister Donald Tusk.
+Ewa Weber was designated as the acting city president of Zabrze on 17 May by Prime Minister Donald Tusk.

 The success of the referendum also gained attention in relation to the concurrently ongoing 2025 presidential election, of which the candidate of the opposition Law and Justice (PiS) party, Karol Nawrocki, described the successful recall as a "symbolic referendum on the Tusk government".
 According to an OGB exit poll, 59% of people partaking in the referendum held negative views of the incumbent national government, and 18% held positive views.